What are the Most Important Features of Islam?

 - Sending an angel that speaks directly to them.

 Along with the mission of the messengers, heavenly divine scriptures revealed by God, the Exalted, spread among people in tablet, written, and oral forms.
-Unfortunately, those scriptures were altered by people over time, all except for the Holy Quran, which is the complete and all-comprehensive divine book.
+Unfortunately, those scriptures were altered by people over time, except for the Holy Quran, which is the complete and all-comprehensive divine book.
 It has never been distorted or altered to this day, since Almighty God promised to preserve it.
 Moreover, God challenged anyone to produce a verse like its verses.
-The Holy Quran remains as a timeless miracle, which continues to present renewed guidance through its bountiful knowledge and by being timely in addressing all human progress to this day.
+The Holy Quran remains a timeless miracle, which continues to present renewed guidance through its bountiful knowledge and by being timely in addressing all human progress to this day.
 The Holy Quran is translated into nearly eighty different languages.
 However, these are merely translations that reflect the translators’ understanding and opinion.
 These interpretations do not necessarily amount to understanding God’s word the same way it would be understood in its revealed language, Arabic, which is considered one of the most important and comprehensive languages in the world.

 Islam maintains that the divine message of God to humanity was completed and perfected through Islam (i.e., the religion of Prophet Muhammad), thus humanity no longer needs any further prophets or messengers.
 Instead, religion requires divinely chosen successors to the prophets who possess the same qualities and characteristics, so they can carry and preserve the message from loss and distortion and propagate it to the whole of humanity.

-Most of the prophets had at least one successor, while Prophet Muhammad had twelve successors one after the other who were appointed by God as divine leaders and not prophets and tasked with carrying and preserving the message of Islam.
+Most of the prophets had at least one successor, while Prophet Muhammad (pbuh&hf) had twelve successors one after the other who were appointed by God as divine leaders and not prophets and tasked with carrying and preserving the message of Islam.
 The first of them is Imam Ali ibn Abi Talib and the last is al-Mahdi, who is the awaited savior in occultation and who shall fill the world with justice on the promised day when he returns.

 Both prophets and their successors must possess the following qualities:

-- Infallibility, which means being sinless, faultless, free of negligence, forgetfulness, fanaticism, prejudice, and personal interest, and having complete resistance to the whims and desires of the self.
+- Infallibility, which means being sinless, faultless, free of negligence, forgetfulness, prejudice, and personal interest, and having complete resistance to the whims and desires of the self.